 This story has been updated to include the fact that after the story originally published, the video it linked to was taken down.
-We have replaced it with a copy of the same video.
+We have replaced it with an edited copy of the video.

 Recent viral tweets warned that an Italian company was about to build behemoth developments at the Grand Canyon.
 Local and federal officials scrambled to assure the public otherwise.
 The information that had spread so rapidly on social media was outdated and inaccurate, they said.